Formation and Evolution of Compact Object Binaries in AGN Disks: Discussion

 These considerations suggest gas-capture binaries as a possible origin of LMXBs.
 Therefore, we compare the number of LMXBs between observations and our models.
 Including the undetected population of faint sources, the total number of LMXBs in the Galactic Center is estimated to be hundreds to a thousand \citep{Hailey18}.
 In our simulation, several hundreds to thousands of binaries survive until the dissipation of the AGN disk (Table~\ref{table_results}).
 Also the number of gas-capture binaries, which would survive until today, at 1, 3, 10, and 20 Myr in Figure~\ref{fig:rad_dist} are 134, 441, 205, and 96 respectively.
 Note that we only consider the evolution of BH-BH binaries, leaving the corresponding number of LMXBs uncertain.
 Since stars outnumber BHs in the disk at $\gtrsim 0.1$ pc (Figure~\ref{fig:grid_variables}), stars are expected to reside frequently in binaries.
 However, to estimate the number of LMXBs, we need to consider the fact that massive objects more commonly reside in binaries after binary-single interactions \citep[e.g.][]{Heggie96}.
 Also after the dissipation of the AGN disk, the distribution of BHs may evolve due to two-body relaxation whose timescale is uncertain and comparable to the Hubble time \citep[e.g.][]{Merritt10,Emami19}.
-To understand the relation between the binary evolution in the AGN disk and observed LMXBs in detail, estimating the effect of the stellar relaxation processes would be necessary.
-Also, vector resonant relaxation redistributes the $z$-axis angular momenta of LMXBs~\citep{Kocsis11b,Szolgyen18}, which is roughly consistent with the 2 dimensional distribution of LMXBs \citep{Hailey18}.
+To understand the relation between the binary evolution in the AGN disk and the observed LMXBs in detail, requires one to account for the effect of the stellar relaxation processes.
+Also, vector resonant relaxation redistributes the orbital angular momentum vector directions of LMXBs around the SMBH~\citep{Kocsis11b,Szolgyen18}, which is roughly consistent with the 2 dimensional distribution of LMXBs \citep{Hailey18}.

 Finally, the apparent paucity of high-mass X-ray binaries (HMXBs) in the Galactic Center is an interesting additional piece of information for binary formation and evolution.
-Since the AGN phase in the Milky Way ended long time ago, the lack of HMXBs in our scenario can be explained by the short lifetime of massive stars if these HMXBs formed during such long-past AGN phases.
+The lack of HMXBs in our scenario may be explained by the short lifetime of massive stars if these HMXBs formed during long-past AGN phases, although there are suggestions that the last AGN phase occurred as recently as several Myrs ago in the Galaxy \citep{Nayakshin07,Wardle08,Nayakshin07,Su10,Bland-Hawthorn13}.